Skip to main content

 Your book has been reviewed positively by the punctum books co-directors and you received an email letting you know that we accepted your manuscript for publication, contingent upon the forthcoming review by our Editorial Advisory Board, and after that, receipt of final, revised manuscript.
 Congratulations!

 Once you acknowledge that you want to continue the publication process with us, we will send you a contract.
-Our contract is compact because we try to avoid as much as possible the legalese that clutters the book contracts you may be used to.
-Also, because we are an Open Access press some things in it may be unfamiliar or surprising.
+Our contract is compact because we try to avoid as much as possible the legalese that clutters the book contracts of many academic publishers who are intent on securing your copyright for themselves.
+Also, because we are an Open Access press, some things in our contract may be unfamiliar or surprising.
 So here we provide an overview of FAQs about our contract.

 Preamble

-As you can see, the contract is contingent upon two conditions: "future receipt of completed manuscript" and "favorable review by our Editorial Advisory Board."
+As you can see, the contract is contingent upon two conditions: "future receipt of completed manuscript" and (when applicable) "favorable review by our Editorial Advisory Board."

-With "favorable review by our Editorial Advisory Board" we mean that the EAB positively reviews your manuscript. punctum books is a scholar-led press: both co-directors have multiple graduate degrees in the fields of the humanities and fine arts.
-We therefore consider our acquisition process to be the first level of peer review.
-Once we have accepted a manuscript and sent you a contract, we expect the peer review via the Editorial Advisory Board (and/or external reviewer(s)) to be constructive rather than a simple yes/no, allowing you to improve your work.
-In rare cases this may mean you still have a lot of revision work to do, but only rarely are we forced to reject a manuscript at the advice of our EAB.
+With "favorable review by our Editorial Advisory Board," we mean that a member of our EAB (or other reader) also reviews your manuscript. punctum books is a scholar-led press: both co-directors have multiple graduate degrees in the fields of the humanities, social sciences, and fine arts.
+We therefore consider Eileen and Vincent's review of manuscripts to be the first level of peer review.
+Once we have accepted a manuscript and sent you a contract, we design the peer review via the Editorial Advisory Board, and/or external reviewer(s), to be constructive as opposed to a simple publish/don't publish decision, helping you to improve your book.
+In rare cases this may mean you still have a lot of revision work to do, but only rarely are we brought to reject a manuscript at the advice of the secondary reviewer.
 In other words, you can consider signing a contract with as a "solid yes," but there may still be work ahead!
 We should also add that our peer review process is not a "one size fits all" process.
 We will discuss with you what is the most productive way of review, considering the genre and nature of your manuscript.

-This work ahead is captured in the second condition, "future receipt of completed manuscript."
-We expect our authors to take the peer reviewers' comments to heart, and prepare a completed manuscript according to our guidelines (detailed here for monographs and edited collections).
+This work ahead is captured in the other condition, "future receipt of completed manuscript."
+We expect our authors to take the peer reviewers' comments to heart (keeping in mind that you also have the right to disagree with a peer reviewer and you can always discuss that with us), and prepare a completed manuscript according to our guidelines (detailed here for monographs and edited collections).

 1. Grants and Copyright